madwyn/angular-file-process/README.md

 I would like to build a more general file handling module rather than just uploading files.
 To be more specific, I was learning AngularJS and hoping to write a tiny tool which calculates the MD5 of files locally.
 That was where all of this started.

 The BIG difference is this module is extensible, it is designed to be more generic.
-It also can be used as a file uploader, all you have to do is to use the $fileUploader.

 Some of the small differences:

 - Independent `ItemList` class for queue handling, increased testability.
 - Improved task queue handling.
 The functions like `abortAll()` can work with FileReader and other handlers.
-- Difference state machine approach for controlling the item status.
+- Different state machine approach for controlling the item status.
 - Added tests.
 Currently only the `ItemList` is tested.
 More tests will be added.